Courses

 This course studies mathematical tools and techniques relevant to studying current social justice issues including human trafficking, income inequality, policing, environmental racism and justice, gerrymandering, voting methods, and access to education.

-HUM 312: Creative Inquiry (Cryptography) - 3 credits
+HUM 312: Cryptography - 3 credits

 Instructor: Jeremiah Bartz, University of North Dakota

 A course which studies encryption methods with no math prerequisites and historical context of early encryption systems.
 This course would involve some math, but at a basic level.
 Emphasis would be on historical developments of secret communications.
-This could be considered a history course.

 PSYCH 299: Cultural Influence on Behavior - 3 credits